fredhutchio/tfcb_2019/software/README.md

 ### MacOSX

 Macintosh operating systems are built on Unix, so many of the tools you'll need are pre-installed on your computer.
 You can access the command line through an application called **Terminal**.
 You can either search for this in Finder, or use the Go drop-down menu to locate it in the Utilities folder.

+### Logging on to rhino

+We'll be using a computer cluster at Fred Hutch called rhino for the unix classes.
+Please see [these instructions](https://github.com/fredhutchio/tfcb_2019/tree/master/software/unix_rhino.md) for logging on to rhino, and note there is an extra step to log in off campus.

 ## Python